Have you ever wanted a detailed blog income report study that is 100% applicable to your specific niche?

 Depending on your budget there are both free and paid email marketing platforms available for you to choose from.

-The art of writing welcome emails as well as nurture sequences inside of a funnel is a completely different story.
+The art of writing welcome emails as well as nurturing sequences inside of a funnel is a completely different story.

 There are a number of experts in this area who can help you get there.
 I know that writing an email sequence is not for everyone.